-There are several types of group experiences offered by the Student Development Division.
-One type of group is offered for academic credit.
-Humanistic Psychology (PSY 107) is a course dealing with personal awareness and helps students to better understand themselves through experiences designed to improve their self confidence and increase their motivation.
-Career Development (PSY 108) focuses on career exploration, career change and job search techniques.
+Several types of group experiences are offered by the Student Development Division.
+Two seminars are offered for academic credit.
+Humanistic Psychology (PSY 107) is a course dealing with personal awareness that helps students to understand themselves through experiences designed to improve self-confidence and increase motivation.
+Career Development (PSY 108) focuses on career exploration, career change and job-search techniques.

-Non-credit group seminars such as "Self-Esteem," "Choosing a Major," "Transferring to Other Colleges," "Job Search Techniques," "Interviewing" and "Mid-Life Adjustments" are offered during each semester.
-Students are informed about these group offerings through mailings, posters and brochures available on campus.
-Students may request additional information by visiting any of the Student Development Centers (A347, D142, I117, F132).
+Non-credit group seminars such as Self Esteem, Choosing a Major, Transferring to Other Colleges, Job Search Techniques, Interviewing, and Mid-Life Adjustment are also offered each semester.
+Mailings, posters and brochures will inform students of these offerings.
+Students may request additional information by visiting any of the Student Development Centers (A347, D142, 1117, and F132).